microsoft/ml-server-text-classification/SetupSQL.md

     <div class="col-md-6">
         The instructions on this page will help you to add this solution to your on premises SQL Server 2016 or higher.
         <p>
-        If you instead would like to try this solution out on a virtual machine, visit the <a href="{{ site.aka_url }}">Azure AI Gallery</a> and use the Deploy button.
+        If you instead would like to try this solution out on a virtual machine, visit the [Quick Start page](quick.html) and use the 'Deploy to Azure' button.
 All the configuration described below will be done for you, as well as the initial deployment of the solution. </p>
     </div>
 </div>